Premier League and Football League: Ups & downs and European qualification

 NATIONAL LEAGUE

-The National League champions will be promoted to League Two, with the next six teams entering the play-offs.

-The fourth and seventh-placed teams will meet in the first round of the play-offs, with the winners facing the second-placed side.
-Also in the first round, the fifth and sixth-placed teams play off for the right to face the third-placed side in the semi-finals.
-The two semi-final winners meet in the final, with the winners of that game promoted to the EFL.
+Macclesfield Town have been promoted to the English Football League, having clinched the National League title with a 2-0 win at Eastleigh on 21 April.
+Tranmere Rovers beat Boreham Wood in the play-off final on 12 May to take the second promotion place.

-The bottom four teams will be relegated, and replaced by the champions and play-off winners of the National League North and South divisions.
+The bottom four teams have been relegated, and will replaced by the champions and play-off winners of the National League North and South divisions.

+Chester were the first team in England's top five divisions to be relegated when they lost 2-0 to Tranmere on 7 April, while Guiseley joined them after losing 1-0 at home to Barrow on 17 April.
+Torquay United were the third team relegated after their 1-1 draw with Hartlepool on 21 April, and Woking completed the quartet after losing 2-1 to Dover on the final day of the season.

+Salford City clinched the National League North title on 21 April, while Havant & Waterlooville secured the National League South title on the final day of the season.
+Meanwhile, Harrogate Town and Braintree Town won the North and South play-offs respectively to secure promotion.

 SCOTTISH PREMIERSHIP